By Craig Davis, CraigslegzTravels.com

 The three-story inn with 16 rooms and a quirky personality is easily the most reasonable and recognizable accommodation in town.

-During the height of ski season, prices range from $130 to $180 a night, and they haven’t varied much over the past decade.
-For $170 you can get a mid-floor room with two queen beds, one twin and a kitchenette.
+Prices have gone up a bit since our first visit in 2006, but remain the best value in Aspen.
+During the height of ski season, prices range from $200 to $255 a night.
+It’s cheaper if you go before Christmas.
+For $260, three skiers you can get a mid-floor room with two queen beds, one twin and a kitchenette.

 Can’t beat the location at Main and First streets, within a couple of blocks of the free bus into town and to the area’s four ski resorts.